Nusiq/modular-mc-docs/docs/getting-started/installation-and-configuration.md

 The `scope` property is an object of variables that will be available in the templates.
 No variables are set by default in this scope.
 The variables defined in the `scopePath` file will override the variables defined in the `scope` property.
 You can learn more about scopes in the {ref}`Scope System<scope-system>` section of the documentation.

+(esbuild-configuration)=
 ### esbuild: object

 The `esbuild` property configures TypeScript and JavaScript compilation.
 It has two sub-properties:

 #### esbuild.settings: object

 Contains compilation options for TypeScript/JavaScript processing.
-Note that ModularMC only supports specific settings, not arbitrary esbuild options.
+Note that ModularMC only supports specific settings, not arbitrary Esbuild options.
 Supported settings:

 - `sourcemap`: Whether to generate source maps for debugging (true/false, default: false)
 - `minify`: Whether to minify the output (true/false, default: false)